Summer registration is now open!

 Health & Safety

-Artists are encouraged to bring a snack and water bottle daily, and may enjoy their water or snack independent from other artists in the small library.
-If the group is ready for snack at the same time, we will take a break outside with an instructor present.
-Students are not permitted to share food brought from home.
+Artists are encouraged to bring a snack and water bottle daily, and may enjoy their water or snack independent from other artists on the couch or in the library space.
+If the group is ready for snack at the same time, we will take a snack break outdoors together.
+Sharing food is not permitted, with the exception of artists from the same family.

-If your child has a life-threatening food allergy, please let us know to ensure safety.
-Allergies are indicated on the Emergency Contact/Waiver Form as well.
+If your child has a life-threatening food allergy, please let us know in-person to ensure safety.
+Allergies are indicated on the studio release form as well.

 Accessible restroom onsite